awallef/cake-to-Social/README.md

 	git submodule update

 ##Config
-You need to add a few lines in database.php
+You need to add a few lines in database.php. ( Add only the service setting you need! )

 	public $facebook = array(
         'datasource' => 'Social.FacebookSource',